ofasgard/VulnVMWriteUps/writeups/EvilScience.md

 file=/bin/ls = works
 ```

 This confirms that I can include a variety of files - but not all of them.
-Some files I would expect to be able to access, like /etc/passwd and /etc/issue, are not accessible to - indicating that whole directories are out of the question.
+Some files I would expect to be able to access, like /etc/passwd and /etc/issue, are not accessible to me - indicating that whole directories are out of the question.
 I also found that a lot of the files and directories I would normally use to get PHP code execution are not available, including:

 * /var/log/apache2/access.log (and variants)
 * /var/log/apache2/error.log (and variants)